IHDE-Alliance/ISTP_metadata/v1.0.0-alpha/09_example-displays.md

 **There are two ways to plot spectrograms with 2D data**:

-Â· plot all energies (y-axis) and a few selected angle bins (in separate panels)
+- plot all energies (y-axis) and a few selected angle bins (in separate panels)

-Â· plot all angles (y-axis) and a few selected energy bins (in separate panels).
+- plot all angles (y-axis) and a few selected energy bins (in separate panels).

 These are both illustrated below.
 [H+ number flux needs two label variables to adequately label all possible spectrogram displays.
 LABL_PTR_1 points to a label (metadata) 1D variable of size 28; the label variable holds 28 H+ energy labels, e.g., "H+ Flux 4.4keV/e".
 LABL_PTR_2 points to a label (metadata) 1D variable of size 12; the label variable holds 12 H+ angle labels, e.g., "H+ Flux 7.5 deg".]